 The pump's cam must go through at least 10 pump cycles (cam revolutions) to accurately assess stability.
-The value displayed is affected by the compressibility of the solvent being pumped and the compliancy of the hardware (tubing, column, etc.).
-Therefore, the results are reported in two ways: a) an overall judgment of the pump performance which appears in the upper left-hand corner of the display and b) a number indicating where, within the range, the result lies.
-This number is shown in the upper right-hand corner of the display.
+The value displayed is affected by the compressibility of the solvent being pumped and the compliancy of the hardware (tubing, column, and so on).

+Therefore, the results are reported in two ways: a) an overall judgment of the pump performance which appears in the upper lefthand corner of the display, and b) a number indicating where, within the range, the result lies.
+This number is shown in the upper righthand corner of the display.
 Three flow stability readings are possible: